openstack-archive/tripleo-quickstart/docs/unprivileged.md

 ## Automatic system configuration

+If you want to perform the system configuration tasks manually, skip this section and start reading below at "Configure KVM".

-If you place the following into `playbook.yml` in the `tripleo-quickstart` directory:
+Place the following into `playbook.yml` in the `tripleo-quickstart`
+directory:

     - host: localhost
       roles: